AngeloGaeta1990/knowledge-test/README.md

 ![radar plot](media/radarplot.png)

 ### Restart and quit buttons
-The developer added a quit quiz button linking to the home page and a restart quiz button linking to the first question of the game.
+The developer added a "quit quiz" button linking to the home page and a "restart quiz" button linking to the first question of the game.
 The restart game button keeps the player in a loop, making it easier to restart the game.
 ![restart and quit buttons](media/restart_quit_buttons.png)